SPC-Some-Polish-Coders/PopHead/docs/premakeTutorial.md

 ## You have to copy openal32 dll file
 We link SFML statically so we don't need sfml dll files, but we need one certain .dll file which is openal32.dll.
-This file is in vendor/SFML_2.5.1-VisualStudio/dll/openal32.dll or vendor/SFML_2.5.1-CodeBlocks/dll/openal32.dll.
+This file is in vendor/SFML_2.5.1/dll/
 You have to copy this file to directory from which you run PopHead.exe.
 Otherwise it won't work.

 ## Clean action